goboilerplates/openfaas-getsamples-all/README.md

-# Boilerplate for OpenFaas Function in Go
+# Boilerplate for GetSamplesAll OpenFaas Function in Go